certtools/intelmq/docs/User-Guide.md

 ## Performance Tests

-Somes tests have been made with a virtual machine with the following specifications:
+Some tests have been made with a virtual machine with the following specifications:

 * CPU: 1 core dedicated from i7 processor
 * Memory: 4GB
 * HDD: 10GB

-The entire solution didnt have any problem handling 2.000.000 queued events in memory with bots digesting the messages.
+The entire solution didn't have any problem handling 2.000.000 queued events in memory with bots digesting the messages.